PrestaShop/docs/project/release/minor-release-lifecycle.md

 # Minor release lifecycle

+Minor releases are released every 6 to 9 months and provide new features, enhancements and bug fixes.

 ## Kanban and scope

 Each minor version is defined by a feature scope, that is, a number of GitHub issues that we put in a version [Kanban](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards).
-How these issues are picked or sorted is the responsibility of the Product Team, who spends a lot of time gathering feedback from the PrestaShop community to make sure the next minor version addresses the most important needs.
+How these issues are picked or sorted is the responsibility of the Product Council, who spends a lot of time gathering feedback from the PrestaShop community to make sure the next minor version addresses the most important needs.

 For example PrestaShop 8.1.0 scope contained, but not only: